elixir-editors/elixir-sublime-syntax/README.md

 ## FAQ

-- How to color unused variables differently?
+- How to color unused variables, e.g. `_opts`, differently?

   You can customize the color of unused variable names by extending your color scheme, targeting the `variable.parameter.unused` and `variable.other.unused` scopes: